 What the tweet about Katie Piper reveals, is that some people believe that aesthetics and morals are intrinsically linked.
 That what you do to your appearance is a reflection of your values, morals and behaviour.
-He implies that a woman can't have Botox yet talk about being true to themselves.
+He implies that a woman can't have injectables yet talk about being true to themselves.
 That it's fake, fraudulent and hypocritical.
-That essentially you can't be a good human if you also get Botox.
+That essentially you can't be a good human if you also get aesthetic treatments.

 This is why we need to change the perception of cosmetic treatments and tackle the misconceptions.
 Would he have said the same if it was a guy who had just had his teeth straightened and was promoting a book about self-love?